In Home English Language Learning Program

 NOTE: This program is now an add-on option of our Family Mentorship program.
 Learn more about Family Mentorship here.

-Most refugees are faced with the challenge of having to navigate through life in Portland while not being able to speak English when they first get here.
-Understanding and speaking English is the biggest priority once refugees are initially transitioned, as they’re expected to become self-sufficient within the first eight months.
-It’s the biggest factor in being able to work and support themselves.
+Most refugees are faced with the challenge of having to navigate through life in Portland while not being able to speak English when they first arrive.
+It’s one of the greatest hindrances for those resettling in Oregon.